jacobwilliams/qtpyguihelper/docs/index.rst

 Overview
 --------

-QtPyGuiHelper is a Python library for creating cross-platform GUIs from JSON configuration files.
+vibegui is a Python library for creating cross-platform GUIs from JSON configuration files.
 It supports multiple GUI backends including Qt (PySide6/PyQt6), wxPython, tkinter, and GTK3/GTK4.

 Key Features